yonaka15/mcp-pyodide/README.md

 - Python code execution capability for LLMs using Pyodide
 - MCP compliant server implementation
+- Support for both stdio and SSE transport modes
 - Robust implementation written in TypeScript
 - Available as a command-line tool